TortoiseGit/tortoisesvn/doc/Aspell/Readme.txt

 The process is still kludgy:
 - Aspell doesn't work for Asian languages (yet).
 No fix available.
-- It needs a batch file to run Appell from nant due to IO redirection problems.
+- It needs a batch file to run Aspell from nant due to IO redirection problems.
 No fix found for this.
 - It will fail if <NN>.pws doesn't exist yet.
   Create a text file <NN>.pws that just contains the line: